-Gábor Várszegi, Chairman of the Board of Fotex, directly or indirectly controls a part of the voting shares of Blackburn International Inc. ("Blackburn"), a Panama company, and Blackburn International S.à r.l. ("Blackburn Luxembourg"), a Luxembourg company, Zürich Investments Inc. ("Zürich"), a British Virgin Islands company and Ajka Crystal LLC (California, USA).
-Blackburn Luxembourg has a controlling interest in Fotex Ingatlan Kft. ("Fotex Ingatlan").
-As at 31 December 2016, Blackburn Luxembourg controlled 50.35% (31 December 2015: 50.35%) of the Company's voting shares.
+Gábor Várszegi, Chairman of the Board of Fotex, directly or indirectly controls a part of the voting shares of Blackburn International Inc. ("Blackburn"), a Panama company, and Blackburn International S.à r.l. ("Blackburn Luxembourg"), a Luxembourg company and Zürich Investments Inc. ("Zürich"), a British Virgin Islands company.
+Blackburn Luxembourg has a controlling interest in Fotex Ingatlan Kft. ("Fotex Ingatlan") and Fotex Holding S.E..
+As at 31 December 2017, Blackburn Luxembourg controlled 50.35% (31 December 2016: 50.35%) of Fotex Holding S.E's voting shares.
 These companies are considered to be related parties.